middtown/react-todo-walkthrough-jquery/sprints/Sprint3.md

 export default TodosContainer
 ```

 2. Check the browser console for the response from the super-crud database.
-There shold be an object logged in the console.
+There should be an object logged in the console.

 Now that the data is on the front end, the next series of steps focuses on how it will be presented in the view.

 ### Rendering A Todo